ome/ansible-role-nginx-proxy/README.md

 Additional custom configuration:

 - `nginx_proxy_conf_http`: Additional directives to be added to top-level `http` context
+- `nginx_proxy_additional_maps`: List of custom Nginx maps for use in other custom configuration
 - `nginx_proxy_additional_directives`: List of additional directives to be added to the proxy `server` context